violitak/ezpaarse-middlewares/omekas/README.md

 # omekas

-Middleware that fetches metadata from platforms working with [OmekaS](https://omeka.org/s/).
+Fetches metadata from platforms working with [OmekaS](https://omeka.org/s/).
 This middleware was designed for internal use at Inist-CNRS

 ## Enriched fields